 SME loan (Small and Medium Enterprise loan) is a type of term loan or working capital loan offered to meet daily business requirements, to start a new business and for business expansion purposes.
 SME loan is majorly availed by start-ups, existing entrepreneurs and business owners, SMEs, sole proprietorships, partnership firms, limited liability partnerships and many other business entities.

 Interest Rates for Availing SME Loans

-Every bank or NBFC will have a form which requires to be filled.
+Every bank or NBFC will have a loan application form that requires to be filled out.
 Some of the common details that are required in these forms are:

 - Name of Company

 - Date of firm creation

 - Operating address of the firm

 - E-mail address of the firm

 When you apply for a loan from any financial organization, it is common that they will require certain financial details regarding your current debts and background.
 These are some of the commonly required details: